simplenetes-io/simplenetes/doc/COMPONENTS.md

     - Pods
         A Simplenetes (container) Pod is the same as a Kubernetes Pod in the sense that it is one or many containers which are managed together and share the same network.
-        A Simplenetes (container) pod is described in a simple `pod.yaml` format and is compiled into a standalone shell script, which can be run as is or managed by the Simplenetes Daemon (sntd).
+        A Simplenetes Pod is described in a simple `pod.yaml` format and is compiled into a standalone shell script which uses `podman` as container runtime.
+        It can be run as is or managed by the Simplenetes Daemon (sntd).
-        The `pod.sh` shell script uses `podman` to run containers, which has the benefit of not running containers as `root`.
+        The `pod` shell script uses `podman` to run containers, which has the benefit of not running containers as `root`.
         There are three special Pods in Simplenetes which most often are used in Cluster (but do not have to be):
             - The IngressPod (inbound traffic routing and TLS termination coming from the interwebz)
             - The LetsEncryptPod (renews SSL/TLS certificates for all domains and makes them available to the IngressPod)
-            - The ProxyPod (internal traffic routing so Pods can talk to Pods) Actually, Simplenetes pods do not have to be containers at all.
-A Simplenetes Pod is an executable named `pod.sh` which conforms to the Pod API.
+            - The ProxyPod is an internal traffic routing so Pods can talk to other Pods on other hosts or on the same host.
+        Actually, Simplenetes pods do not have to be containers at all.
+A Simplenetes Pod is an executable named `pod` which conforms to the Pod API.
         The `ProxyPod` above does not run any containers, it runs directly on the Host as a native application, but it is managed just as a Pod.
     - Host
         A Virtual Machine, a bare metal machine, or your laptop.
 Which is part of a Cluster.